 -

-Q. Does the TSH level have any correlation with the risk of thyroid cancer?
+Q. Does the TSH level have any correlation with the risk of thyroid cancer? - Higher the TSH – higher the risk of thyroid cancer

 - “Serum TSH is an independent risk factor for predicting malignancy in a thyroid nodule.
 In a study of 1500 patients presenting to a thyroid practice, the prevalence of malignancy was 2.8, 3.7, 8.3, 12.3, and 29.7 percent for patients with serum TSH concentrations <0.4 mU/L, 0.4 to 0.9 mU/L, 1.0 to 1.7 mU/L, 1.8 to 5.5 mU/L, and >5.5 mU/L, respectively.
 Other studies had shown that when cancer was diagnosed, a higher TSH was associated with a more advanced stage of cancer.”